Official State of Nebraska Web Site

 The 28' median will build temporary pavement on the first phase, which will allow the traffic to be placed head-to-head.
 The other side will then be completely constructed.
 Traffic will be switched to the new pavement and allow the construction of the remaining pavement.

-Estimated Cost: The cumulative projects from NW 48th Street Interchange to N-370 will cost $440 million (2009 dollars).
+Estimated Cost: The cumulative projects from NW 48th Street Interchange to N-370 will cost $380 million.